Sander Skotheim: Biography

 In February 2025, he scored 6484 points to break the European heptathlon record and move to fifth on the world all-time list at the World Athletics Combined Events Tour Silver meeting in Tallinn, Estonia.
 That month, he won the high jump and long jump titles at the Norwegian Indoor Championships.
 In March 2025, he won the gold medal in the heptathlon at the 2025 European Athletics Indoor Championships and broke his own European heptathlon record, scoring 6558 to move to third on the world indoor heptathlon all-time list.
 His competition included a personal best 6.93 in the 60 metres, an equal championship heptathlon best of 2.19m in the high jump, and a championship heptathlon best in the 1000m of 2:32.72.
 He followed that by also winning gold in the heptathlon at the 2025 World Athletics Indoor Championships in Nanjing in March 2025.

 On 1 June 2025, he won the Hypo-Meeting in Götzis with 8909 points to reclaim the Norwegian national record, surpassing the tally with which Markus Rooth had won the 2024 Olympic Games.
 In September 2025, he competed in the decathlon at the 2025 World Athletics Championships in Tokyo, Japan, but disqualified during the 110 metres hurdles at the start of the second day for pushing a hurdle.
 He had been in second place after the first day of the competition.
 He won the season-long World Athletics Combined Events Tour for 2025.

+Skotheim won the bronze medal in the decathlon at the 2026 European Championships in Birmingham, England, finishing with a total of 8433 points.
+In September 2026, Skotheim scored 8630 points to win the Décastar in Talence with his best score of the year.